 The ECDL establishes a standard for everyone who uses a computer in either a professional or personal capacity.
 It is a certificate that verifies competence in computer use, making the holder readily mobile within Ireland and internationally.
 Employers and job seekers all agree on the importance of this standard definition of practical competence in Information Technology.

 St. Andrews are very flexible with the ECDL course.
 If you wish to do, for example, Word, but not the next module, you could drop out and come back at a different time that suits you.
 We also accommodate clients that are just interested in one or two of the modules.

-A new ECDL course has just been announced, starting Februry 6th 2012.
-Organised to run four days per week, the course is completed in just three weeks.
+ECDL is organised to run four days per week, the course can be completed in just three weeks.
 This course is ideal if you want to learn new skills for employment The new course incorporates on-line testing and practice and also allows home practice as part of the course.

 The entire course is delivered by an experienced and fully qualified trainer with additional support and separate practice locations available should you need it.